Minimum car insurance guidelines by state

 Drivers in no-fault states are required to carry personal injury protection (PIP).
-This type of insurance will pay for your medical expenses and damages to your car after an accident, regardless of who caused the crash.
+This type of insurance will pay for your medical expenses after an accident, regardless of who caused the crash.
 Drivers in some at-fault states can purchase PIP as an add-on coverage for more protection.

 When researching the minimum amount of car insurance required in your state, you might see three numbers separated by back-slashes, such as “15/30/10.”
 This is an abbreviated way to show the limits of a minimum coverage car insurance policy.

 For example, drivers in Ohio are required to carry $25,000 in bodily injury coverage per person, $50,000 in bodily injury coverage per accident, and $25,000 in property damage coverage.
 The abbreviation would be 25/50/25.

 There are a few states where car insurance is not mandatory.
 However, that doesn’t mean that drivers are completely off the hook for liability.
 The exceptions for New Hampshire and Virginia are detailed below.

 States that don’t require car insurance